llimllib/rundashboard/docs/run.md

 // also: tsserver doesn't seem happy with the `npm:` prefix, so I've removed it
 // here
 import * as Plot from "npm:@observablehq/plot";
+import * as Regression from "npm:d3-regression";
+import Loess from "npm:loess";
 // import * as d3 from "npm:d3";
 ```